echinopscis/echinopscis.github.io/_posts/2022-10-18-tdwg-conference-lightning-talk.md

     notes: "Moving up to the community in which we work - one of our aims in biodiversity informatics is to build a digital extended specimen, integrating specimens and their derived data across multiple infrastructures, allowing the investigate of wider research questions.
 A healthy community will support a range of different approaches as we determine how to reach this aim.
 We can envisage these appraoches as a spectrum from large scale computation approaches that operate on large volumes of aggregated data (like the [GBIF clustering work](https://www.gbif.org/news/4U1dz8LygQvqIywiRIRpAU/new-data-clustering-feature-aims-to-improve-data-quality-and-reveal-cross-dataset-connections)), to a distributed set of lightweight tools that allow users to conduct link construction in context, closer to their day to day work"
   - img: /assets/images/tdwg2022-ltd14/Slide4.PNG
     img_alt: "Explain community context - where we're focussing"
-    notes: "We're focussing on tools for researchers in this project, though we aim that data generated here will feed into more autimated approaches"
+    notes: "We're focussing on tools for researchers in this project, though we aim that data generated here will feed into more automated approaches"
   - img: /assets/images/tdwg2022-ltd14/Slide5.PNG
     img_alt: "Based on existing software (Obsidian) - its attributes"
-    notes: "We're basing this work on an existing piece of software - [Obsidian](https://obsidian.md)"
+    notes: "We're basing this work on an existing piece of software - <a href='https://obsidian.md'>Obsidian</a>"
   - img: /assets/images/tdwg2022-ltd14/Slide6.PNG
     img_alt: "Attributes should be familiar  - shared with Open Refine"
-    notes: "These attriutes should be familiar as they are shared with a tool which we have adopted with some success in our community: [Open Refine](https://openrefine.org/).
+    notes: "These attriutes should be familiar as they are shared with a tool which we have adopted with some success in our community: <a href='https://openrefine.org/'>Open Refine</a>.
 We'd like to investigate if Obsidian plus a set of focussed technical contributions which better enable the tool to work for biodiversity informatics researchers could help us democratise data linkage.
 We've seen that the use of a generic tool (Open Refine) plus focussed technical contributions and teaching researches has allowed us to democratise data cleaning."
   - img: /assets/images/tdwg2022-ltd14/Slide7.PNG
     img_alt: "Extend Obsidian for specimen research"
-    notes: "Wat we've done - extended Obsidian for specimen research"
+    notes: "What we've done - extended Obsidian for specimen research"
   - img: /assets/images/tdwg2022-ltd14/Slide8.PNG
     img_alt: "Demo screenshot"
     notes: "Demo"